BasicBlockchains/ECC/README.md

 - if p <= MAX_PRIME and the curve is instantiated using incorrect order, the curve will replace it with the calculated order

+We hard code the MAX_PRIME value to be the 7th Mersenne prime: 2^19 -1.
+This value is found in the CurveFactory class.

 For p <= MAX_PRIME, we cannot verify the generator point until the curve has been created.
 Hence, the EllipticCurve class verifies the generator when the curve is instantiated and handle any exceptions gracefully.
 It is possible to create a curve without prime order by instantiating the Elliptic Curve directly, but in this case the generator will just be a random point and not actually a generator of the group.

-Finally, we have the option to instantiate the sepc256k1 curve directly using the known coefficients.
-Similar NIST curves can be generated in this manner.

 ```python
 from elliptic_curve import CurveFactory, secp256k1